Find Out the Meaning of a PhD Degree, Admission Requirements and How to Apply, this is a complete guide for all students.

 Some higher doctorate degrees include;

-- Doctor of Science (DS/SD): Awarded in recognition of a substantial and sustained contribution to scientific knowledge beyond that required for a PhD.
+- Doctor of Science (DS/SD); Awarded in recognition of a significant and sustained contribution beyond that needed for a PhD to scientific knowledge.

-- Doctor of Divinity (DD): Awarded above the Doctor of Theology (DTh), usually to recognize the recipient’s ministry-oriented accomplishments.
+- Doctor of Divinity (DD); Awarded to the Doctor of Theology (DTh) above, typically to honor the ministry-oriented achievements of the recipient.

-- Doctor of Civil Law (DCL): Highest doctorate excepting the DD, offered on the basis of exceptionally insightful and distinctive publications that contain significant and original contributions to the study of law or politics in general.
+- Doctor of Civil Law (DCL); the highest doctorate, with the exception of the DD, given on the basis of exceptionally detailed and distinctive publications containing important and original contributions to the general study of law or politics.

 - All Top Hard Bible Questions and Answers for Adults - September 27, 2023

 - Eco-Friendly Travel – How to Explore the World Responsibly - September 21, 2023